riteshpen/Tomato_Plant_Health/README.md

 Farmers face economic loss and crop waste every year due to various diseases in tomato plants.
 The diseases I will be accounting for are early blight and late blight.
 Early blight is caused by a fungus and late blight is caused by a microorganism.
 If the plant has any of these diseases it will not produce tomatoes which negatively affects the farmer.
-In this project, I will be creating a model to predict whether the tomato is healthy or has an early-blight or late-blight disease using image classification using CNN (Convolutional Neural Network).
+In this project, I will be creating a model to predict whether the tomato is healthy or has an early blight or late-blight disease using image classification using CNN (Convolutional Neural Network).
 Farmers can use this technology to predict whether their tomato plant has any diseases.